 That was the end of the Auckland Museum tour for us but I had a wicked time with Nicol looking back through history and learning facts about my own country that I never knew before, which is pretty bad but hey I know it now but don’t ask me about it.

-The good thing about staying at Nomads Auckland is that you can join my walking tour which is every Monday and it ends at the Auckland War Memorial Museum, it’s only a gold coin donation to enter, (normally $10 to enter but thanks to the awesome guys at the Auckland Museum they hooked us up).
+It’s only a gold coin donation to enter, (normally $10 to enter but thanks to the awesome guys at the Auckland Museum they hooked us up).